naofireblade/homebridge-neato/README.md

 ### Advanced

-The following config contains advanced optional settings.
+Below are explanations for advanced parameters to adjust the plugin to your needs.
+All parameters are *optional*.

+**refresh**
+Timer for periodic refresh of robot state.
+The default is `auto`.
+The options are:
-The parameter **refresh** is default set to `auto` and updates the robot state when a cleaning was started via homekit so that you can activate automations based on a successful cleaning.
-If you want to get robot state updates after starting the cleaning from outside of homekit as well (neato app or schedule), you have to set refresh to a static value in seconds e.g. `120`.
-You can disable background updates completely by setting this to `0`.
+`auto` Updates the robot state when a cleaning was started via homekit so that you can activate automations based on a successful cleaning.
+`120` Or any other time in seconds (minimum `60`) is required if you want to receive robot state updates after starting the cleaning from outside of homekit (e.g. neato app or schedule).
+`0` Disables background updates completely.

+**hidden**
-The parameter **hidden** accepts a list of switches/sensors that can be hidden from homekit (e.g. `dock`, `dockstate`, `eco`, `nogolines`, `extracare`, `schedule`, `find`, `spot`).
+List of plugin features that you don't want to use in homekit (e.g. `dock`, `dockstate`, `eco`, `nogolines`, `extracare`, `schedule`, `find`, `spot`).

 ```json
 "platforms": [